Generic selectors

 The potatoes I used were Baby Potatoes and came in a 24oz bag.
 I used about 15 baby potatoes (close to half the bag) and cut them in half.
 Add these to the pot and we're almost done.

-To season, add 2 Bay Leaves, 1 Tbs Vegan Worcestershire Sauce, 1 tsp dried Thyme Leaves, 1/2 tsp dried Rosemary, 1/2 tsp salt, and a pinch of ground black pepper.
+To season, add 2 Bay Leaves, 1 Tbs Vegan Worcestershire Sauce, 1 teaspoon dried Thyme Leaves, ½ teaspoon dried Rosemary, ½ teaspoon salt, and a pinch of ground black pepper.

 Bring the stew to a slow boil, cover, and then reduce the heat.
 Let that simmer 10-15 minutes or until the potatoes are cooked through.